sw360/capycli/Readme_Filtering.md

 a mandatory `component` (object) property, a mandatory `Mode` property (either `add` or `remove`) and an optional `comment` property.

-When a component is to be *removed*, it can be idintified by its `package-url` (recommended) or by its `Name` and `Version`.
+When a component is to be *removed*, it can be identified by its `package-url` (recommended) or by its `Name` and `Version`.

 When a component is to be *added*, the following component properties